-These toms are considered as a symbol of exemplary architecture of the group.
+These toms are considered as a symbol of the exemplary architecture of the group.

-House is the most tangible cultural heritages of the Cham with different physical characteristics:
+House is the most tangible cultural heritage of the Cham with different physical characteristics:

-The Cham built houses on ground and arranged them in ordered rows.
+The Cham built houses on the ground and arranged them in ordered rows.

 Doors open to the south-west or between.